FikriAbdillah01/credit-card-fraud-analysis/README.md

 - From the 48-hour recorded transaction, the amount of fraud one is less than ten thousand USD - about 0.1% of normal credit card transaction.

-- The maximum total transaction obtained by the fraudster from this credit card incident was around 5000 USD in the 10th hour.
+- The fraud transaction in total around 60000 USD and maximum value transaction obtained by the fraudster from this credit card incident was around 5000 USD in the 10th hour.
 The criminal received it at a busy time when many customers were doing transaction.

 <p align = "center">
   <img width = "800" height = "300" src = "figures/transaction occured.png">
 </p>

 - The figure above illustrates of the credit card utilization that have been recorded over a 48-hour period.
 Normal transactions that occur take place from morning to evening and occur periodically.
 The majority of customer use credit card at day, then significantly dropped at night.
 Meanwile, the fraud transaction always happened, whether day or night.
-From the record, the peak of the credit card fraud occured at 11th and around 25th hour.
+From the record, the peak of the credit card fraud incident is at 11th and around 25th hour.

+- The surprising thing is that at night, transactions made by customers are not as frequent as during the day.
+However, credit card transactions that are indicated as fraud are quite a lot, reaching around 35 transactions in the 35th hour.
+This can indicate that fraud incidents occur more at night than during the day.

 ### Class
 The class feature contains 0 or 1 that represent the transactions are categorized non-fraud or fraud, respectively.